Welcome to Bright Flash Literary Review, an online literary journal.

-Submission guidelines: Fiction and creative non-fiction are welcome.
-Compelling memoir (under 1500 words) will be considered.
+Submission guidelines: Flash fiction (50-word minimum), fiction, and memoir will be considered.
+1500 word maximum for all submissions.
 Simultaneous submissions are permitted.
 Please notify us ASAP if your work is accepted elsewhere.

 If your work is accepted, please wait six months before submitting again.

 If your work is declined, please wait 30 days before submitting again.

 Repeated violations of our guildlines may result in being blocked from our site.